Biosensors and Nanotheranostics

 2. Materials and Methods

 Data extraction focused on study characteristics (year, model type, delivery vector, scaffold type), experimental outcomes (transfection efficiency, gene expression, tissue regeneration metrics), and safety measures (cytotoxicity, immunogenicity).
-Quality assessment was performed using a modified SYRCLE risk-of-bias tool for animal studies and Cochrane
+Quality assessment was performed using a modified SYRCLE risk-of-bias tool for animal studies and the Cochrane.

 3. Results